-The Directors are responsible for ensuring that the financial statements have been prepared in accordance with the Companies Act 2014 and Financial Reporting Standards, collectively known as the "relevant financial reporting framework".
+The Directors are responsible for ensuring that the financial statements have been prepared in accordance with the Companies Act 2014 and Financial Reporting Standard 102 "The financial reporting standard applicable in the UK and Republic of Ireland", known as the "relevant financial reporting framework".
 The Directors are also responsible for taking such steps as are reasonably open to them to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.
 Other material financial decisions reserved for Board approval include investments, capital projects and any bank borrowing facilities.